MSCI-245-342/multiuser-lab-assignment/instructions.md

 end
 ```

-We can run all the test in a given file as follows:
+We can run all the tests in a given file as follows:

 ```
 rails test --verbose test/models/user_test.rb